The Ocean Hope

 As a long time champion of the ocean, Farah Obaidullah, is embarking on a journey of empowerment and determination.
 Her voyage will weave across the western coast of the Americas, driven by the audacious goal to prevent the next climate disaster.

-The Ocean Hope Expedition Itinerary
+The Ocean Hope Expedition

 Why the Pacific?